newchuyalong/libgdx-learning/Airpush-in-Libgdx.md

 This tutorial will cover the 2 SDKs, any differences in their implementation will be noted.

 What SDK do I recommend?.
 Well I use both, I make an app that implements the standard SDK with certain Version Number, lets say 1.
 And then I implement the Bundle and make that with a higher Version Number, lets say 2.
 Then I upload the 2 APKs in the same app in Google Play Console (they have same package name, don't be confused).
 Then Google Play automatically will install the Bundle version if supported or the Standard if not supported.
-The reason Bundle support less devices is because a required permission.
+The reason Bundle support less devices is because required permissions.

-### Step 2.
-Create App in Airpush Dashboard.-
+# Step 2.
+Create App in Airpush Dashboard.- #

 Log in to your Airpush Account, you will be taken to the Dashboard.
 Click the Add Application button left of the screen.